Rolls-Royce sees 2011 profit growth

 "For the full year, the board continues to expect good growth in underlying profit ...
 Rolls-Royce has continued to make progress since the half year, with encouraging order flow from a broad range of global customers," Rolls-Royce chief executive John Rishton said.

-Rolls, which makes engines for planemakers Airbus EAD.PA and Boeing (BA.N), last month agreed to sell its share of the International Aero Engines (IAE) consortium to UTC's (UTX.N) Pratt & Whitney, its partner in the venture, for $1.5 billion.
+Rolls, which makes engines for planemakers Airbus EAD.PA and Boeing (BA.N), last month agreed to sell its share of the International Aero Engines (IAE) consortium to UTC's (UTX.N) Pratt & Whitney, its partner in the venture, for $1.5 billion (941.2 million pounds).
 IAE produces engines for Airbus' A320 plane family.

 The company, which recently acquired half of German engineer Tognum, also said it was forming a joint venture with Pratt to develop the next generation of engines for the mid-sized narrow body market.
 This deal is viewed as a positive move by analysts who forecast that some 20,000 narrow body planes will be produced in the next 20 years.